Bananachu/prototype/README.md

 Prototype
 =======

 Prototype is a video-game project playable on terminal.
 I started this project as a practice of C when I started to learn this language but now, I want to create a "real" game.
-So, if you want to contribute you can! because of my low-level in programming, I presently can't code some of the features I want so if you have time, go check the "ideas.txt" file!
+So, if you want to contribute you can! because of my low-level in programming, I presently can't code some of the features I want so if you have time, go check the "IDEAS.md" file!

 Why is it wrote in French?
 -----------